So you did it again. You ignored all the warnings to wear gloves when cutting peppers, and now you have hot pepper hands. You’re not alone.

-Though I am an advocate for wearing gloves and eye protection, I often slice jalapenos without gloves when I’m in a hurry.
-It doesn’t take much spicy pepper oil to get extremely irritated skin.
+Though I am an advocate for wearing nitrile gloves and eye protection, I often slice jalapenos without gloves when I’m in a hurry.
+It doesn’t take much spicy pepper juice to get your hands burning from peppers.
 Regrets.

 Hands Burning From Jalapenos – Why It Happens

 Jalapenos are plenty spicy to notice a burn, either in your mouth or on your skin.
-If you neglected to wear gloves while slicing spicy peppers, you may end up with severely irritated skin.
+If you neglected to wear nitrile gloves (yes, they should be nitrile) while slicing spicy chili peppers, you may end up with severely irritated skin.

-How To Cure Chili Burn on Skin
+How to Stop Chili Pepper Burn on Hands and Skin

 Remember, capsaicin is the spicy ingredient in peppers, and it is an oily substance.
 This means that we have to use some sort of detergent to remove it from the skin.

-Scrub With Dish Soap.
+1. Scrub With Dish Soap

 Dish soap is a detergent.
 It is formulated to remove grease and oils from your dishware, and it is also safe for use on skin.
 This makes dish soap the perfect ingredient to remove oils from your skin.